top of page

 Taking into account the historical meaning of discipleship, we can now better understand the discipleship process Christ employed with His disciples.
 He called them to follow Him, be with Him, learn from Him, practice what they learned, surrender completely to Him, and love Him more than their families, friends, and culture.
 It meant even being willing to die for Him if needed.

-2. We see in the discipleship process during the time of Christ that there was a strong emphasis on knowing God’s Word, relational mentoring, character, discipline, commitment, and devotion.
+2. The discipleship process during Christ's time placed a strong emphasis on knowing God’s Word, relational mentoring, character, discipline, commitment, and devotion.

 3. Discipleship in Christ’s Day Versus Discipleship Today

-How are Christians and the church doing today in regard to biblical discipleship?
+How are Christians and the church doing today regarding biblical discipleship?
 The contrast between discipleship in Christ’s time and discipleship today is quite staggering.

 Unlike Christ’s disciples, who knew Scripture exceedingly well and had much of it memorized, 81% of Christians today don’t read their Bibles regularly and are largely biblically illiterate.
 Unlike Christ’s disciples, who were fishers of men and took the gospel to the ends of the earth, 61% of Christians today haven’t even shared their faith in the last six months.
 Unlike Christ’s disciples, who prayed extensively, the average Christian today prays somewhere between 1–7 minutes a day.
 And unlike Christ and the Apostles, who made discipleship a core part of their ministries, 81% of pastors have no regular discipleship program for mentoring their people.

-It’s clear to see that the value Christ and the Apostles gave to discipleship versus the value the average Evangelical church and Christian give it today is vastly different.
+It’s clear that the value Christ and the Apostles gave to discipleship is vastly different from the value the average Evangelical church and Christian give it today.

 Holy Land Site